COVID-19: After Yogi's ire, Noida firm linked to over two dozen cases sealed

-The administration on Tuesday sealed a private company in Noida after around two dozen coronavirus cases were traced to it, according to an official order.
-The development comes a day after Uttar Pradesh Chief Minister Yogi Adityanath visited the Gautam Buddh Nagar district, the hotspot of coronavirus cases in the state, and reprimanded officers for not being able to contain the virus from spreading.
+The administration on Tuesday sealed a private company in Noida which is under government scanner after around two dozen coronavirus cases were traced to it, according to an official order.
+The development comes a day after Uttar Pradesh Chief Minister Yogi Adityanath visited the Gautam Buddh Nagar district, the hotspot of coronavirus cases in the state, and reprimanded officers for not being able to check the spread of the disease.

+He had particularly pulled up officials for not taking “effective action” against private company Cease Fire, whose employees and their family members are among 22 people infected with COVID-19.
+“I do not have detailed information about this case as I have joined the district today itself.
+But as far as the general rule of law goes, strict action is taken against anybody who puts in danger the lives of others, be it an individual or an organisation,” Gautam Buddh Nagar District Magistrate Suhas L Y told reporters.

+“Our priority is to trace the contacts of those infected, monitor them in quarantine and get them treated.
+Besides, we will ensure action against those who are responsible for spreading the infection,” Suhas said at a press conference held within 12 hours of assuming charge.
+The number of coronavirus positive cases that have been traced to Cease Fire since then has surged to at least 22 within Gautam Buddh Nagar, which has so far recorded 38 COVID-19 patients, the highest in any district of UP, according to official figures.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)